mgimond/tukeyedar/README.md

 The `tukeyedar` package houses data exploration tools.
 Many functions are inspired by work published by Tukey (1977), Hoaglin (1983), Velleman and Hoaglin (1981), and Cleveland (1993).

-Note that this package is in beta mode, so use at your own discretion.
+> This package was initially developed for an introductory course in
+> Exploratory Data Analysis (EDA).
+As such, many of its functions have
+> not undergone the rigorous testing and validation typically required
+> for research or production use.
+Users are advised to exercise caution
+> and verify results independently before applying the package in
+> critical or high-stakes contexts.

 ## Installation